• City & RTO

 The Motor Vehicles Act, 1988 was enacted as a preventive measure for road accidents as well as a remedial measure in the case an accident occurs.
 However, laws that require implementation otherwise are nothing more than countless papers.

-Additionally, while prevention is always better than cure, unforeseen events can still occur anytime on the road, so make sure that you do your research and buy the best car insurance policy for your vehicle.
-You can compare car insurance quotes on Policybazaar.com and choose the plan that best suits your needs.
+It is not only the responsibility of the government, but the people as well to ensure effective implementation of this act so that genuine redressal can take place in cases of unfortunate incidents.
+Additionally, while prevention is always better than cure, unforeseen events can still occur anytime on the road, so make sure that you do your research before you buy the right car insurance for your four-wheeler.
+You can compare car insurance quotes from multiple insurers on Policybazaar.com and choose the plan that best suits your needs.

 Search